renetik/renetik-ios-core/Example/Pods/XLPagerTabStrip/README.md

 The most interesting customizable features are:

-* Ability to skip intermediate view controllers when tapped on a "tab" (using `skipIntermediateViewControllers` property)
+* Ability to skip intermediate content controllers when tapped on a "tab" (using `skipIntermediateViewControllers` property)
 * Indicators can be added at any position of the screen through storyboard layouts.
 * Choose between progressive, non-progressive indicators (using isProgressiveIndicator property)
 * Choose the alignment of the indicator as the user scrolls through tabs (using `barButtonView.selectedBarAlignment` property)